mjll-codes/learning-tracker/learning-logs/2021-September.md

   - Finished Product Landing Page
   - Finished Technical Documentation Page
     - TO DO: Upskill more on CSS styling (specifically box and grid creation IRL situations)
+  - Watched some additional YouTube videos around CSS: [nav bar creation](https://youtu.be/PwWHL3RyQgk), [sidebar creation](https://youtu.be/wEfaoAa99XY) and [login animation](https://youtu.be/HV7DtH3J2PU)

   TODAYS HOURS: 2hrs 57mins

+### Sunday, September 26, 2021
+  - Updated yesterday's log with the YT videos
+  - Discovered [flatuicolors.com](https://flatuicolors.com/) for CSS styling
+  - Finished Personal Profile Page (though I will revisit and spend sometime cleaning up the styling)
+  - Completed the Responsive Web Design course on FCC and got certified
+  - TO DO: Amend styling on profile page, do further study on media queries and container styling

+  TODAYS HOURS: 2hrs 21mins